 Individuals have the option to file a complaint with the U.S. Department of Education, Office for Civil Rights: http://www2.ed.gov/about/offices/list/ocr/docs/howto.html.

 Complainants, victims, and witnesses to incidents of sexual violence, including sexual assault, will not be issued citations or subject to disciplinary sanctions for violations of university policy at or near the time of the incident unless the institution determines that the violation was egregious, including actions that place the health or safety of any other person at risk.

-Individuals, including victims, who make a report to any of the offices or individuals listed in this policy, or to any other university employee, except those designated as confidential employees, cannot be assured absolute confidentiality.
-However, information provided in the report and in any subsequent, related proceeding will be maintained in a private manner; only those individuals who have a need to know to fulfill obligations consistent with university policies or laws will be privy to certain information.
-On our campus, the professional medical providers (Nurse Practitioners and Mental Health Counselors) in our Student Health and Counseling Center are designated as confidential employees and can be contacted at (262) 595-2366.
-Additionally, a confidential report can be made with an advocate from a community based crisis center such as Kenosha County's Women and Children's Horizons at (262) 652-9900.
+Individuals, including victims, who report to any of the offices or individuals noted above, or to any other university employee, except those noted below, cannot be assured absolute confidentiality.
+However, information provided in the report and in any subsequent, related proceeding will be maintained in a confidential manner; only those individuals who have a need to know to fulfill obligations consistent with university policies or laws will be privy to certain information.

 D. Resources and Accommodations

 The university will work with individuals involved in alleged incidents of sexual violence and sexual harassment to undertake appropriate measures to assist in their safety and wellbeing.
 These may include: no-contact directives, academic or work modifications, and relocation of living or working space.